tylim88/Efficient-Typescript-Mororepo/README.md

 4. There are three TS config files in the root directory:
    i. `tsconfig.base.json`: responsible for basic configuration and does not participate in any compilation.
 It is extended by the root directory and most projects.
    ii. `tsconfig.json`: extends `tsconfig.base.json` and is responsible for files in the root directory (does not include subdirectories).
 It compiles but does not emit.
    iii. `tsconfig.cypress.json`: extends `tsconfig.base.json` and is used by Cypress projects.
-Unlike other projects that directly extend `tsconfig.base.json`, Cypress TS config requires additional refactoring due to conflicts with the types of the more widely used `Vitest`.
+Unlike other projects that directly extend `tsconfig.base.json`, Cypress TS config requires additional refactoring due to conflicts with the types of the more widely used Vitest.

 ### Common Settings